Roberto Cavalli

-Biography
+Early life

-Roberto Cavalli was born in Florence, Italy.
-His grandfather, Giuseppe Rossi, was an artist and a member of the Macchiaioli Movement, whose work is exhibited in the Uffizi Gallery.
-Cavalli enrolled at the local Art Institute, concentrating in textile print.
-While still a student, he made a series of flower prints on knit that caught the attention of major Italian hosiery factories.
+Cavalli was born in a suburb of Florence, Italy on 15 November 1940.
+His grandfather, Giuseppe Rossi, an artist and member of the Macchiaioli Movement, produced work that was exhibited in the Uffizi Gallery.
+His father was killed in 1944 in the Cavriglia massacre, a Nazi reprisal on civilians, when he was four.
+Cavalli enrolled at the local art institute, concentrating on textile print.
+While still a student, he made a series of flower prints on knit that caught the attention of major Italian hosiery manufacturers.

+Career

-In the early 1970s, he invented and patented a printing procedure on leather, and started creating patchworks of different materials.
-He debuted these techniques in Paris, immediately getting commissions from the likes of Hermès and Pierre Cardin.
+In the early 1970s, he invented and patented a printing process on leather, and started creating patchworks of different materials.
+He debuted these techniques in Paris, immediately winning commissions from the likes of Hermès and Pierre Cardin.
 At age 32, he presented his first namesake collection at the Salon for Prêt-à-Porter in Paris.
-He brought it to the catwalks of the Sala Bianca of Palazzo Pitti in Florence, and later on those of Milano Collezioni, jeans made of printed denim, intarsia leathers, brocade, and wild prints.
-He then opened his first boutique in 1972 in Saint-Tropez.
+He brought it to the catwalks of the Sala Bianca of Palazzo Pitti in Florence, and later his Milano Collezioni featured jeans made of printed denim, intarsia leathers, brocade, and wild-animal prints.
+In 1972, he opened his first boutique in Saint-Tropez.

+In 1975, he founded the house of Roberto Cavalli fashion, incorporating "femininity, spiritedness, and leopard print" as its pillars.
+The brand acquired appeal for its stable and unvarying looks despite the changing trends.